qlyoung/frr-fuzz/README.md

   running AFL with no process memory limit, which is needed when using ASAN.

 * The launcher script disables AFL's built-in CPU binding heuristics in favor of manually assigning cores, starting at 0.
-Make sure cores O to N, where N is the core count you gave `fuzz.sh`, are free.
+Make sure cores 0 to N, where N is the core count you gave `fuzz.sh`, are free.

 * Protocol packets of high complexity, along with highly branched code paths,